InEngine-NET/InEngine.NET/docs-src/commands.md

 ## Logging

-Any exceptions thrown by a command will be logged with NLog provided NLog is configured.
+Any exceptions thrown by a command will be logged provided NLog is configured to record errors.
 The [NLog configuration](https://github.com/NLog/NLog/wiki/Tutorial#configuration) file needs to be setup with something like this:

 ```xml